Heinz Awards

-The Heinz Awards are individual achievement honors given annually by the Heinz Family Foundation.
-The Heinz Awards each year recognize outstanding individuals for their innovative contributions in three areas: the Arts, the Economy and the Environment.
-The award was established in 1993 by Teresa Heinz, the chairwoman of the Heinz Family Foundation, in honor of her late husband, U.S. Senator H. John Heinz III.
-The Heinz Award is considered to be among the largest individual achievement prizes in the world.
+The Heinz Awards was an annual philanthropic program presented by the Heinz Family Foundation to recognize outstanding individuals.
+The program was established in 1993 by Teresa Heinz (chair of the Heinz Family Foundation) in honor of her late husband, U.S. Senator H. John Heinz III and concluded at the end of 2025.
+The Heinz Awards were considered to be among the largest individual achievement prizes in the world.

+From their inception until 2019, the Awards encompassed the categories of Arts and Humanities; Environment; Human Condition; Public Policy; and Technology, the Economy and Employment.
+Subsequently, they recognized outstanding individuals for their innovative contributions in three areas: the Arts, the Economy and the Environment.

-Two recipients in each of the three categories receive an unrestricted prize of 250,000 and a cast silver medallion.
-In 2009 through 2011, the Awards instead did a Special Focus on the Environment, and widened the awards to 10 people, each winner receiving 100,000 and a medallion.
-The Heinz Award medallion displays the likeness of Senator Heinz and the words "Shared Ideals Realized" on its front side, which is excerpted from a quote from the late Senator Heinz.
-On the medallion's reverse side the image of a globe being exchanged between two hands is displayed.
+Each recipient received an unrestricted prize of 250,000 and a cast silver medallion.
+In 2009 through 2011, the Awards held Special Focus years on the Environment and Global Change, and expanded its recognition to 10 recipients annually, each receiving 100,000 and a medallion.
+The Heinz Awards medallion displays the likeness of Senator Heinz and the words "Shared Ideals Realized" on its front side, excerpted from a quote by the late Senator Heinz.
+Its reverse side features an image of a globe being exchanged between two hands.

-Selection process

-Criteria

-As written by the Heinz Family Foundation, the candidates who are chosen must meet three standards:

-First, nominees must exhibit the following personal characteristics: A passion for excellence that goes beyond intellectual curiosity; a concern for humanity rooted in a deep sensitivity for the well-being of others; and a broad vision which extends far beyond the particular and embraces something universal.

-Second, work of the candidates for a Heinz Award must meet the following criteria: Be significant and not a "quick fix"; Have an enduring and meaningful impact; be creative and innovative; and be sufficiently tangible to serve as a model for replication elsewhere.

-Third, candidates should be actively working in the field in which they are nominated so that this award will enhance their potential for future societal contribution.

 Selection

-Members of an invited Council of Nominators are chosen for their expertise in the fields relevant to the award for which they will be nominating.
-After the nominators have recommended the candidates, the nominations are forwarded to a jury consisting of noted experts in each of the three categories.
-The jury then recommends a slate of recipients to the program's Board of Directors for final approval.
+As written by the Heinz Family Foundation, candidates selected for the Heinz Awards met three standards:

+First, nominees exhibited the following personal characteristics: A passion for excellence that went beyond intellectual curiosity; a concern for humanity rooted in a deep sensitivity to the well-being of others; and a broad vision that extended far beyond the particular and embraced something universal.

+Second, the work of the nominees met the following criteria: it was significant and not a "quick fix"; it demonstrated enduring and meaningful impact; it was creative and innovative; and it was sufficiently tangible to serve as a model for replication elsewhere.

+Third, candidates were actively working in the field in which they were nominated so that the award would enhance their potential for future societal contribution.

+Nominations were submitted by invited experts, who served anonymously.
+Submissions were researched and evaluated by Foundation staff and reviewed by jurors appointed by the Heinz Family Foundation.
+Jurors in each category made recommendations to the program’s board of directors, which selected the Award recipients.

-The Chairman's Medal
+Chairman's Medal

-In certain years, the Heinz Awards Board has also chosen to honor the lifetime achievement of a particular individual.
-The award is a non-monetary prize, and the honoree is presented with the Awards' medallion at the same ceremony as the other laureates.
+In certain years, the Heinz Awards board also chose to honor the lifetime achievement of a particular individual.
+The award was a non-monetary prize, and the honoree was presented with the Heinz Awards medallion at the same ceremony as the other laureates.